ibmdb/go_ibm_db/INSTALL.md

 1. mkdir goapp
 2. cd goapp
 3. git clone https://github.com/ibmdb/go_ibm_db/
+4. cd go_ibm_db/installer
+5. go run setup.go
 ```

 ### 3.3 Download clidriver

-Download clidriver in your system, use below command:
+To download clidriver in your system, use below command:
-go to installer folder where go_ibm_db is downloaded in your system
+Cd to installer folder where go_ibm_db is downloaded in your system
 (Example: /home/uname/go/src/github.com/ibmdb/go_ibm_db/installer or /home/uname/goapp/go_ibm_db/installer
-where uname is the username) and run setup.go file (go run setup.go)
+where uname is the username) and run setup.go file (`go run setup.go`)

+#### 3.3.1 downloaded driver version

+* Latest version of clidriver available for MacOS x64 system is: v11.5.9
+* By default on Intel Chip Macos, clidriver of v11.5.9 will get downloaded.
+* First version of clidriver supported on MacOS ARM64 system is: v12.1.0
+* On MacOS M1/M2/M3 Chip system, by default clidriver of v12.1.0 will get downloaded.

 ### 3.4 Set environment variables to clidriver directory path